Acne Scarring: Types and Causes

 Post-Inflammatory Hyperpigmentation

 Post-inflammatory hyperpigmentation (PIH) is a common skin concern that follows acne.
-It manifests as dark spots or patches on the skin, resulting from inflammation that triggers an overproduction of melanin.
-PIH can persist long after the acne has cleared, leaving noticeable discolouration.
-It is more common in individuals with darker skin tones and can affect overall skin appearance.
+It appears as flat dark spots or patches on the skin, caused when inflammation triggers extra melanin production.
+PIH can persist long after acne settles, leaving noticeable discolouration.
+It is more common in people with medium to deeper skin tones, and UV exposure can make PIH look darker, including in Hobart’s high-UV months.

 Enlarged Pores

-Enlarged pores are often associated with excess oil production during acne breakouts.
-When pores become filled with oil, dead skin cells, and debris, they stretch and appear larger, giving the skin an uneven texture.
-This condition is common in those with oily or acne-prone skin and can be challenging to manage, as enlarged pores can contribute to a rough, uneven complexion.
+Enlarged pores are often linked with excess oil production during acne breakouts.
+When pores become filled with oil, dead skin cells, and debris, they can stretch and appear larger, giving the skin an uneven texture.
+This is common in oily or acne-prone skin and can sit alongside acne scarring, especially when the skin surface looks rough or congested.

 Rolling Scars & Ice Pick Scars

-Rolling scars are broad, shallow depressions that create a wavy texture on the skin due to fibrous bands pulling the skin down, often affecting the cheeks and jawline.
-Ice pick scars are deep, narrow indentations resembling small punctures caused by severe acne that penetrate deep into the skin.
-Both types of scars can significantly impact skin texture and appearance, making them challenging to treat effectively.
+Rolling scars are broad, shallow depressions that create a wavy texture on the skin.
+They form when tethered tissue under the skin pulls the surface down, often affecting the cheeks and jawline.
+Ice pick scars are deep, narrow indentations that look like small punctures from severe acne that reaches deeper layers.
+Noting the scar type helps set realistic expectations and guides which options are suitable.

 Skincare & Sun Protection